Welcome to Teaching with Zoom!

 - Result: Zoom will record a separate audio file, which you can then distribute to students if visuals are not needed.
 When you view your recordings on Zoom, you’ll see a separate file listed as “Audio only” along with any other video options you chose to record.
 You can then download and share this file.

-Option #4: Have the Zoom session transcribed.
+Option #4: Transcribe the Zoom class

 - Result: Zoom will transcribe the audio from active speakers during the meeting.
 When viewing the video via Zoom’s cloud service, the transcript will play alongside the video.
 The host also has the option to edit the transcript to improve its accuracy.